aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 7May18
+Networking day with a little learning about dictionaries.
+Again, doesn't really show up on github, but still a productive day for soft skills.

 ## 4May18
 Did things today to further my programming career, but which does not show up on github.